 - Devil’s Bathtub: Located between the Upper Falls and Old Man’s Cave, the famous Devil’s Bathtub is a hole in the weak middle layer of the Blackhand sandstone that has become enlarged and deepened by the swirling action of Old Man’s Creek.
 The upper part of the waterfall drops into a deep, bowl-shaped basin, forming a whirlpool that bubbles into the creek.

 - Conkle’s Hollow: Conkles Hollow State Nature Preserve is a rugged gorge that is considered to be the deepest in Ohio.
 The valley floor is covered with ferns and wildflowers, and hemlock, birch, and other hardwood trees tower overhead.

 - Rock House: The fascinating Rock House is a tunnel-like cave that was caused by many years of erosion and is located midway up a 150-foot cliff made of Blackhand sandstone.
 Through the cave’s gothic-like windows, visitors can admire a spectacular view of the green valley below.

 Book Your Stay at the Inn & Spa at Cedar Falls!

 Now that you know everything there is to know about Hocking Hills State Park, it’s time to pack your bags and begin your adventure!
 When searching for the perfect homestead in Hocking Hills, look no further than our beautiful bed and breakfast.
-Feel free to book your stay in one of our peaceful guest rooms, a spacious 1840’s-style log cabin, or in a cozy cottage that’s nestled in the forest.
+Feel free to book your stay in one of our peaceful guest rooms, our spacious 1840’s-style Hocking Hills log cabins, or in a cozy cottage that’s nestled in the forest.
 Wherever you choose to lay your head, we guarantee you’ll feel closer to nature than ever before.
 We can’t wait to see you soon!